You’ve decided you want to become a virtual assistant (or a solopreneur or an entrepreneur).

 Man, Leslie, why you gotta bring the party down?!
 What do you mean, I have to actually do things in order to get referrals?!

-I signed seven of my 13 clients thanks to referrals.
-If you’re doing the math, that’s just over 50%.
-I’ve also got one or two people on my waitlist thanks to referrals.
+I’ve signed at least seven clients (and honestly, probably more!) thanks to referrals.
+I also get a number of potential clients thanks to referrals.
 Thus, referrals take the top spot on my short list of recommendations for growing your client list!

 I have kind of a love/hate relationship with Facebook.
 Like most people, I’m sort of obsessed with it and find myself checking it constantly, but I also get really sick of a lot of the content that gets shared there.
-(If I’m being honest, though, Facebook and BuzzFeed are often how I stay in the loop in terms of what’s going on in the world, because we don’t have cable television here at home.)
 However, as far as business goes, Facebook is extremely helpful thanks to Facebook groups.
-I’m in a few different groups for bloggers, and I’m in one virtual assistant group, as well as a couple for entrepreneurs and teacher-sellers.
+I’m in a few different groups for Teacher-Authors, and I’m in a couple of virtual assistant groups, as well as a few for entrepreneurs and female business owners.

 My personal approach for finding clients in Facebook groups has been to simply scroll through the discussion boards and see if anyone’s looking for a virtual assistant or just having a conversation related to virtual assistance.
-When I find these posts, I often comment on them letting the poster (and/or commenters) know that I’m a virtual assistant and invite them to email me to discuss their needs.
-Sometimes I skip them–especially lately, because I’ve got a waitlist going, so I’m not actively searching for clients, but also when I see that there have already been several other recommendations made.
+When I find these posts, I often comment on them letting the poster (and/or commenters) know that I’m an editor and inviting them to email me to discuss their needs.
+Sometimes I skip them–especially when my schedule is full or close to full, so I’m not actively searching for clients, but also when I see that there have already been several other recommendations made.
 If you’re really needing clients, then by all means throw your name in there.
 It’s a decision you can make from post to post.

 Another way to get clients is to look for requests in any virtual assistant groups of which you’re a member.
 I know that in the group I’m in, there are regularly posts for people searching for a virtual assistant for a client.
 Why wouldn’t those people be taking on those clients?
 Likely it’s because the particular services the client needs aren’t in their area of expertise, so they offer to help out the client by finding referrals to virtual assistants who can do those things.

-And…wait for it…Facebook groups are a great place for your clients to make referrals. 😉 A couple of my clients have tagged me in people’s Facebook posts, and I’ve at least emailed with potential clients that way, if not outright signing some thanks to my clients tagging me.
-I’ve signed two clients thanks to networking in Facebook groups, and I’ve got a few more on my waitlist thanks to this method.
+And…wait for it…Facebook groups are a great place for your clients to make referrals. 😉 Some of my clients have tagged me in people’s Facebook posts, and I’ve both emailed with potential clients that way and outright signed some thanks to my clients tagging me.
 All in all it’s a solid way to grow your client list.

 Uhhh…Leslie…I’m a virtual assistant.
 How am I supposed to find clients through in-person networking?